Let’s see how we can make cookie photography better with these simple tips.

 You can use them on the plates too.
 Or in your background.

-I have three favorite ways to style cookies for a minimalist shooting.
+I have three favourite ways to style cookies for a minimalist shoot.
 As an example, I used the most boring (though still delicious) oatmeal cookie, so its Cinderella transformation would be clear.

 The first and easiest way is to use chocolate drops.
 Take a small syringe, fill it with liquid chocolate and make some drops following the cookie perimeter.
 Or following any other imaginary curve.